JTCODINGLOG/Practise/project/README.md

 Things I could implement in the future:
 -The password validation looks quite redundant and probably I need to find a way of adding it to assistants.py as a function and then just call the function.
--I want to implement the 2nd step authentication sending the code to the phone and not just email, but I need to find a free service and a way of handling and storing the phone number with higher encription level as nowadays a lot of scam is done through text messages.
+-I want to implement the 2nd step authentication sending the code to the phone and not just email, but I need to find a free service and a way of handling and storing the phone number with higher encryption level as nowadays a lot of scams are done through text messages.
--I would like to try captcha, I do not think is better than the code validation, but it is interesting.
+-I would like to try captcha, I do not think it is better than code validation, but it is interesting.
--The user experience through some processess as it has been explained before (remember password) can be improved.
+-The user experience through some processes as it has been explained before (remember password) can be improved.
 -I would like at least to have a look and see if there is a chance of implementing single sign one, but I do not think that would be easy.

-from cs50 import SQL
-from flask import Flask, flash, redirect, session, render_template, request, session, url_for from flask_session import Session from flask_limiter import Limiter from flask_limiter.util import get_remote_address from flask_mail import Mail, Message from werkzeug.security import check_password_hash, generate_password_hash
-from functools import wraps
-from re import match
-from dns.resolver import resolve, NoAnswer, NXDOMAIN
+Thank you CS50!